dcemmerson/COLA_Project/CONTRIBUTING.md

 # Contributing

-Thanks for thinking about using or contributing to this software ("Project") and its documentation!
+Thanks for thinking about using or contributing to this software (https://github.com/dcemmerson/COLA_Project) and its documentation!

 * [Policy & Legal Info](#policy)
 * [Getting Started](#getting-started)